Olta Ahmetaj

 Olta Ahmetaj (born 23 February 1987) is an Albanian choreographer and dancer born in Tirana.
 She started her dancing career in her childhood.
 She is also the founder of Olta Dance Studio.

 Early life

 Ahmetaj was born into an Albanian family in Tirana on 23 February 1987.
-She started dancing for the first time in few courses in 1994, which gave her access in to stage presentations in the years to come.
-Later on she studied at the National Ballet school in Tirana and graduated as a dancer in 2006.
+She started dancing for the first time in few courses in 1994, which gave her access to stage presentations in the years to come.
+Later on, she studied at the National Ballet school in Tirana and graduated as a dancer in 2006.

 She continued to dance on stage while completing her studies at University of Arts.

 From here she continued dancing and creating choreographies for various TV shows, concerts and videoclips.
 In 2011 she opened her Olta Dance Studio, which is still active.

 Personal life

 Ahmetaj is the mother of twin boys, born in 2013.

 According to Ahmetaj, the decision to have a child before marriage was motivated by her desire to start a family, and it was not initially intended as a permanent arrangement.
 Over time, this decision evolved into what they describe as a matter of negligence.